Walt Disney World annual passes go back on sale this month

 - Disney Pixie Dust Pass (Florida residents only) – $399

-- Allows entry on most weekdays, but is subject to blockout dates, including peak and holiday periods
+- Allows entry on most weekdays, but is subject to blackout dates, including peak and holiday periods

 - Disney Pirate Pass (Florida residents only) – $749

-- Allows entry on most days, but is subject to blockout dates, including peak and holiday periods
+- Allows entry on most days, but is subject to blackout dates, including peak and holiday periods

 - Disney Sorcerer Pass (Disney Vacation Club members and Florida residents only) – $969

-- Allows entry on most days, but is subject to blockout dates on select days, during select holiday periods
+- Allows entry on most days, but is subject to blackout dates on select days, during select holiday periods

 - Disney Incredi-Pass (All guests) – $1,399